-Please inform the Head of Finance and Administration, Line Hempel (Line.Hempel@actalliance.org) With a copy to the Regional Programme Officer, (Arnold.Ambundo@actalliance.org of all pledges/contributions and transfers, including funds sent direct to the requesting members.
+Please inform the Head of Finance and Administration, Line Hempel (Line.Hempel@actalliance.org) and Senior Finance Officer, Lorenzo Correa (Lorenzo.Correa@actalliance.org) with a copy to the Regional Programme Officer Arnold Ambundo (Arnold.Ambundo@actalliance.org) of all pledges/contributions and transfers, including funds sent direct to the requesting members.

-We would appreciate being informed of any intent to submit applications to EU, USAID and/or other back donor funding and the subsequent results.
+We would appreciate being informed of any intent to submit applications for EU, USAID and/or other back donor funding and the subsequent results.
 We thank you in advance for your kind cooperation.